HACManchester/documentation/docs/Workshop_Areas/3D-Printers/usage.md

 ## Machine Safety Introduction:

 - Be cautious of hot surfaces, CNC motion, flying debris, sharp elements, electrocution, strong magnets, and damaged tools.
+- Do not leave the machine running with nobody in the space

 ## Pre-Print Checks: